microsoft/ai-developer/Python/challenges/Challenge-03.md

     1. Return the Day of Week for a date passed in as a parameter
   * Update the application to add your new Plugin to Semantic Kernel

-    :bulb: Use the provided sections in the **chat.py** file to add your new Plugin to Semantic Kernel.
+    :bulb: Use the provided `load_plugins()` helper method in the **chat.py** file to add your new Plugin to Semantic Kernel.
+This helper method is called during kernel initialization to ensure plugins are loaded once rather than on every message.
 Review the documentation [Adding native plugins](https://learn.microsoft.com/en-us/semantic-kernel/concepts/plugins/adding-native-plugins?pivots=programming-language-python) for examples on how to do this.

   * Enable Automatic Function Calling

-      In ```chat.py``` below the comment ```// Challenge 03 - Create Prompt Execution Settings``` Configure Semantic Kernel to automatically call the functions in your plugin when the AI recognizes the intent.
+      In `chat.py` within the `process_message()` function, configure Semantic Kernel to automatically call the functions in your plugin when the AI recognizes the intent.
 See [Using Automatic Function Calling](https://learn.microsoft.com/en-us/semantic-kernel/concepts/planning?pivots=programming-language-python#using-automatic-function-calling).

   * Test the AI by launching the application and asking the bot